Materials Management Program

-One of the major aspects of the Solid Waste Program is providing technical and regulatory assistance to the Regional Offices and the regulated community.
+One of the major aspects of the Materials Management Program is providing technical and regulatory assistance to the Regional Offices and the regulated community.
 This assistance is provided in many forms:

-- Provide engineering and hydrogeologic support to the Regions for new and existing landfill permitting and enforcement matters, corrective measures, technical review of landfill State assistance payment reimbursements, regulatory mandate relief, landfill reclamation projects, and general regulatory relief measures
+- Provide engineering and hydrogeologic support to the Regions for new and existing landfill permitting and enforcement matters, corrective measures, technical review of landfill State assistance payment reimbursements, landfill reclamation projects, and general regulatory interpretations

 - Provide technical assistance to local governments in the planning and implementation of new solid waste management facilities